 Adjuster: “You didn’t do anything to cause this did you?”

 You: “oh no, no.”

 Adjuster: “traffic just stopped suddenly and you had to slam on your brakes but there was nothing you could do right?”

 Adjuster: “that’s what our client said it wasn’t your fault because you couldn’t stop and neither could she when traffic stopped suddenly, don’t you agree with that too?

 You “oh yes, sure.”

-The above exchange is but one way an injured victim can be tricked by an adjuster into damaging their own case.
+The above exchange is but one way an injured victim who was rear-ended can be tricked by an adjuster into damaging their own case.
 Don’t make the mistake of thinking that because you were rear-ended and the adjuster seems friendly that they are just going to accept responsibility and pay your claim.
 They have many tricks up their sleeve that they can pull to destroy or damage your case.
-You need to get the advice of an auto accident lawyer before you talk to the insurance adjuster and you should never agree to give a recorded statement without having your own legal representative to advise you.
+You need to get the advice of an car accident lawyer before you talk to the insurance adjuster and you should never agree to give a recorded statement without having your own legal representative to advise you.